varnish/varnish-wiki/source/vcl/index.rst

   cat /usr/share/doc/varnish/builtin.vcl

-**WARNING:** Donot edit this vcl file at any cost.
+**Note:** This ``builtin.vcl`` file is just for a varnish user to see what is present in the builtin file.
+Edit this vcl doesn't affect anything.
 Any vcl you want to add goes in the /etc/varnish/default.vcl

 If you want to re-create your own vcl, we recommend you make changes in the `example.vcl`.
 You will find that file in this location if you are a debian user: